Amor Domina Vincit

 To signal the finality of his desire, Keel turned and left without another word.

 "So," Tabris whispered softly.
 "He brought me back… but my soul is already gone…" His face twisted into a wicked smile.
-"I can not enact Third Impact any longer, but now I have no desire to.
-Humanity must still learn its place however… and one way or another I will usher in a new era… only this time, it is I who will hold the reigns of power over the world.
-Oh Keel Lorenz….
+"I cannot enact Third Impact any longer, at least not as I am now.
+Humanity will learn its place… and one way or another I will usher in a new era… only this time, it is I who will hold the reins of power over the world.
+Oh, Keel Lorenz….
 If only you knew how liberating it is to not have a soul…."

 The light echoing chuckle behind him seemed to intensify at that notation.
 Beyond the dark glass were the System Kawrou Dummy Plugs… his soulless clones in the well.
 As Tabris turned to them they stopped randomly giggling and laughing and simply stared at him as if he disserved their undivided attention.